Université Laval and the Québec City Convention Centre: A Thriving Partnership

 Advanced Photonics Congress 2024

 In July 2024, this international optics and photonics conference attracted 460 delegates to the heart of Québec City.
 Professor Simon Thibault, a member of the Québec City Ambassador’s Club, was a major contributor in attracting this event to Québec City, through his involvement on the organizing committee.
-In his name, a $7,751 grant was donated by the Convention Centre to the Fonds d’enseignement et de recherche of the Faculty of Science and Engineering for the COPL (Centre for Optics, Photonics and Lasers).
+In his name, a $7,751 grant was awarded by the Convention Centre to the Fonds d’enseignement et de recherche of the Faculty of Science and Engineering for the COPL (Centre for Optics, Photonics and Lasers).

 You May Also Like